 We expect that our revenue for the next several years will be derived primarily from the AbbVie Agreement.
-We recorded deferred revenue of \$137.2 million as of September 30, 2020.
-The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of proof-of-concept for AL002 and AL003.
+The balance of deferred revenue was \$128.2 million as of March 31, 2021.
+The deferred revenue is expected to be recognized over the research and development period of the programs through the completion of Phase 2 clinical trials for AL002 and AL003.